MikeMundy/Webpack4Demo/README.md

   - Feathers app works with npm run start_feathers
   - But now have two different hosting/test-runner setups.
   - Feathers tests run via npm run test_feathers
+  - So...
+I'm now using FeathersJS to scaffold my app, and I can use its generators to add services/hooks/etc.
+  However, it uses a different host/test setup, and obviously it generates code written in JS, not in TS.
+Can I just swich JS to TS and have it work ok?
+Will TS play nicely?
+  - Another option would be to re-do this process, starting with Feathers and layering on top of that.
+  - I'll add in the rest of the feathers tutorial, then backtrack.
+  - feathers generate service
+  - feathers generate authentication
+  - add authenticate hook to src/services/messages/messages.hooks.js
+  - feathers generate hook (for process-message)
+  - Add authentication code to src/hooks/process-message.js
+  - feathers generate hook (for gravatar)
+  - Add code to src/hooks/gravatar.js
+  - feathers generate hook (for populate-user)
+  - Add code for src/hooks/populate-user.js
+  - Update public/index.html
+  - Add app.js and add code
+  - Bingo, working chat app; npm run start_feathers, http://localhost:3030
+  - Question is... is it worth committing to using feathers generators?
+They use ES6 and generate Mocha tests... is it better to abandon using the generators, manually switch the code over to TypeScript, and create future services/hooks by hand?
+  - ...
+Right, what I'm gonna do is create a little React+Redux front end page with a login UI, and drag the feathers stuff into that.

 ## Things to do